dreamcatcher-tech/network/Inbox/2024-07-31 1519 backchat thread should halt threading.md

 >[!danger] Depends:

-we would add the tool call result
+we would add the tool call result to the thread, but not engage the thread any more.
+This only occurs in the backchat thread.

 ONLY if the focus is the same after this tool call returns would we rerun the thread.